Laura6826/computer_infrastructure_assignments/README.md

 5. *Execute the weather.sh Script Add a step that runs your weather.sh script.*
 6. *Commit and Push Changes Back to the Repository Finally, configure the workflow to commit the new weather data and push those changes back to your repository.*

--The [following script](.github\workflows\weatherdata.yml) was used to satisify the above requirements.
+-The [following script](.github\workflows\weatherdata.yml) was used to satisfy the above requirements.
 ![weather.py](images\project4.JPG)

 7. Test the Workflow Commit and push the workflow to your repository.
 Check the logs in GitHub to ensure that the weather.sh script runs correctly, that new data is being committed.

-- The script was initally run manually to ensure that it ran correctly, and then it was allowed to run away, at 10am each day.
+- The script was initially run manually to ensure that it ran correctly, and then it was allowed to run away, at 10am each day.

 **Updates/ Improvements**

 ***

--However the assigned required us to run the bash script `weather.sh`, previously created in weekly Task 07 and the 'work flow' failed.
+-The assigned required us to run the bash script `weather.sh`, previously created in weekly Task 07 and not a python file, and the 'work flow' also failed when there was a large call to the Met Éireann site, as more students started to automate their scripts.

 The amendments made to make the project more effective included:

 - Creating a new `weatherdata.yml` file, to call `weather.sh` and not `weather.py`.
-- update the schedule event on cron from:
+- update the schedule event on 'cron. from:
-  - 10am = '0 10 * * *', to
+  - 10am = `'0 10 * * *'`, to
-  - 9am = '45 9 * * *', to avoid overburdening Met Éireann with the mass requests due to the class all calling for the data at 10am.
+  - 9am = `'45 9 * * *'`, to avoid overburdening Met Éireann with the mass requests due to the class all calling for the data at 10am.
 - Updating `weather.sh`, previously created in weekly Task 07 to save the data in the `project` folder, and not the `weather` folder, as required in Task 07.
 -